Lab 2b - Unit Testing Sensors and Actuators

 $ test_xsens_mti3

-If the sensor is connected and is in the working order, you will be asked to check if the latitude and longitude currently written in the sensor's non-volatile memory is correct (as you will learn later in this class, the MTi-3 AHRS corrects for the magnetic declination; therefore, it is important that it knows our approximate operational area):
+If the sensor is connected and is in working order, you will be asked to check if the latitude and longitude currently written in the sensor's non-volatile memory is correct (as you will learn later in this class, the MTi-3 AHRS corrects for the magnetic declination; therefore, it is important that it knows our approximate operational area):

 In this example, latitude and longitude does not represent Cambridge, and this will most likely be the case for the AHRS in your brand new training-kit.
 Press Y and hit return: